ramithuh/instructpro_data_preprocessing/README.md

 Sequence and Text intersection: 33617397
 Ligand and Text intersection: 7997705
 All elements of seq appear in text
-Elements in seq not in text: 4237952
+Elements in ligand but not in text: 4237952
 Elements in ligand and text but not in seq: 317098 Uniref50 keys: 64363428
 Biggest intersection after adding Uniref50: 273568